 As even the most cursory scanning of headlines will show, some parts of the world are safer than others.
 In some countries, petty crime-or worse-is endemic and it may be advisable to take special care to avoid becoming a victim.
 Even in less-threatening locations, common-sense precautions should be observed.

 Pickpockets flourish in all big cities, and foreigners are especially vulnerable.
 Do not wear expensive jewelry in public.
 Carry as little cash as possible, and not in easily accessible pockets.
 Be alert to jostling in crowds.
+Do not use your cellphone on a crowded street, it can be snatched right out of your hand.
 Women should carry shoulder bags, tucked under the arm, and keep a firm grip on the strap.
-Passports are major targets for theft.
+Passports and cellphones are major targets for theft.
 Be extremely careful about putting one down on a desk or counter, even for a moment.
 Be wary of vendors and unknown persons approaching you for any reason on the street.
 Avoid narrow alleys and poorly lit streets.
 Be sure your car is securely locked when you leave it, and do not leave any items in it that can be seen from outside.
 A gas tank lock may also be a good idea, in view of the high prices charged for gasoline in much of the world.

 Women should be especially alert when traveling alone.
 They can be tempting targets for thieves.
 As noted, they should keep a firm grip on purses, preferably keeping nothing of real value in the most exposed parts.
 They should be constantly aware of people around them.
 A pickpocket trick is to slit the underside of a bag with a knife or razor.
 It is done so swiftly, often in a crowd, that the victim may not be aware of the loss until the thief is long gone.
 Beware of being jostled, distracting your attention long enough for a thief to do his thing.
 When staying alone in hotels, request a room close to an elevator to minimize the risk of having to walk any distance in deserted corridors.
 Room windows should be checked to be sure they can be securely locked and cannot easily be reached from street level.
 The same for balconies and balcony doors.